bratislava/bratiska-cli/README.md

 DEPLOYMENT_ENV
 ```

-it is used in url addresses like `DEPLOYMENT_ENVbratislava.sk`
+it is used in URL addresses like `DEPLOYMENT_ENVbratislava.sk`
 dev => `dev.`
 staging => `staging.`
 prod => `` (is empty)